 Having in mind the aim of relating the zero set $Z$ and the blow-up set ${S}$ of such sequences of large mass monopoles, Section \ref{sec: taubes} gives an AC version of Taubes' small Higgs field radius estimate (Theorem \ref{thm: taubes_estimate}).
 This provides a way to control how big, in terms of the mass $m\neq 0$ and the charge $k\neq 0$ of the monopole, one needs the radius of a ball in $X$ to be so that the value of the Higgs field outside such a ball is a sufficiently large portion of $m$.

-In Section \ref{sec: e-regularity} we prove an appropriate $\varepsilon$-regularity theorem (Theorem \ref{thm: e-regularity}) for Yang--Mills--Higgs configurations of finite mass $m\neq 0$, which is an important ingredient to relate the zero set with the blow-up set.
+In Section \ref{sec: e-regularity} we prove an appropriate $\varepsilon$-regularity theorem (Theorem \ref{thm: e-regularity}) for Yang--Mills--Higgs configurations of mass $m\neq 0$, which is an important ingredient to relate the zero set with the blow-up set.
 Indeed, in Section \ref{sec: lowerbound}, using a simple argument involving the fundamental theorem of calculus, together with the $\varepsilon$-regularity, we prove that a large mass Yang--Mills--Higgs configuration with (locally) small energy has an interior lower bound on its Higgs field, provided it is bounded from below in some boundary ball.